Hackney Carriage and Private Hire Licensing Policy

 3.4 Health / Medical Certificate

 If you are aged 65 or over you will need to provide an approved medical certificate every year.
 Drivers under the age of 65 will have to provide this when they renew their licence.
-Drivers with certain medical conditions (e.g. diabetes) may also be required to provide annual medical certificates and / or information from specialist services.
+Drivers with certain medical conditions (for example diabetes) may also be required to provide annual medical certificates and / or information from specialist services.
 The council shall carry out an Equality Impact Assessment pursuant to the Equalities Act and each case will be assessed on its merits.

 If there are concerns about your health at any time when you hold a licence, you may need to have additional medical checks carried out and if these are not carried out or indicate that you are not fit to drive, your licence may be suspended or revoked as a result.
 The council views the use of illegal drugs as completely incompatible with being fit and proper to hold a licence to drive members of the public.